 Furthermore, what helps separate him from all other point guards was how he, with Larry Bird’s help, revived the NBA.

 HBO’s Magic & Bird: A Courtship of Rivals covers my statement above with much more depth.
-Essentially, before Magic and Bird came to the NBA, the sport had a damaged reputation with mainstream America, and many citizens associated black NBA players as cokeheads who only cared about themselves.
+Before Magic and Bird came to the NBA, the sport had a damaged reputation with mainstream America, and many citizens associated black NBA players as cokeheads who only cared about themselves.

 Yes, the NBA did have a coke problem all through the 1970s, so it’s understandable why people would feel that way.